 At the conclusion of a call, presentation, or lengthy email, provide a quick summary of what you’ve discussed.
 You may also want to include action points that detail specifically what you need from the recipient.

-What’s the easiest way to ensure your communication was received effectively?
+When you’re communicating, what’s the easiest way to ensure your message was received effectively?
 Asking.
 This can be as simple as inquiring, “Did that make sense?” or having the recipient summarize what you’ve covered.

 Listening is an essential component of communication, so show that you’re listening or that the message has been received.
 You can do this by nodding, asking a follow-up question, or even “clicking” like or using an emoji if you’re communicating online.